Reported by Simone Collins

 When I caught my first glimpse of the Teresa Collins Stampmaker at CHA last summer, I knew it was going to be a product that we would definitely need to put to the test, and that is just what I did.
 Photocentric, creator of the Stampmaker, claims that “this revolutionary machine will change the way you create.”
 With the ability to create polymer stamps, stencils and embossing plates from any image, text, or photo, this may do just that.

 The Stampmaker kit includes, the Stampmaker light unit, enough polymer pacs to make ten stamps, two stencils, two embossing plates, and everything you need to make those.
 Also included are exclusive, pre-printed Teresa Collins designs, as well as two sheets of transparency to create your own designs.
 The whole kit retails for $169, which is a substantial initial investment, but depending on the amount of stamps you want to create, or if you plan on selling your creations, it could pay for itself over time.

 In order to create your own custom stamps, you will need to create your images using Photoshop or the free Photofiltre software that Photocentric recommends.
 In order to create my images, I used Photoshop since Photofiltre is not Mac compatible.
 I also utilized some of the free downloadable images from the Stampmaker website.
 A new set of images are available each month.
 These images fill an entire 8.5″ x 11″ transparency.
-Here is a helpful tutorial that will show you how to select just one of the images from a set.

 You can also use your own drawings, handwriting, or doodles to create a stamp: